2017 New Zealand Grand Prix: Race

 Daruvala led a flag-to-finish victory to win his first New Zealand Grand Prix and become the first Indian to do so.
-Marcus Armstrong finished a strong second, staying in contention for the most of the race.
+Marcus Armstrong finished a strong second, staying in contention for most of the race.
 Thomas Randle finished third and in doing so, won the 2017 Toyota Racing Series championship, with a five-point margin over nearest contender, Pedro Piquet.
 The first lap saw a major incident where Christian Hahn and Luis Leeds collided at turn seven - causing the former to roll and crash heavily.